Kodutzu/BucherShot_Proj_ds/README.md

 ---

-### **Game Tips**:
-1. **Risk Management**:
-   - Don’t shoot yourself if live bullets dominate the magazine.
-   - When blanks dominate, it’s safer to shoot yourself to avoid giving your opponent an advantage.

-2. **Analyze Probabilities**:
-   - Watch the magazine lineup and remaining bullets to anticipate the odds of drawing a live shell.

-3. **Play Aggressively or Defensively**:
-   - Target the Bot early if you feel confident about the odds.
-   - Play defensively and conserve charges if you’re falling behind.

----
 ### Troubleshooting:

-1. If the game doesn’t run, ensure to run `pip install -r requirements.txt` in your terminal!
+1. ensure to run `pip install -r requirements.txt` in your terminal!
 2. Check the Settings.json file for valid configurations.

 Enjoy **Buckshot Mini**!